joe-allen/lf-design-system/NOTES.md

 ## QUESTIONS:
-- [ ] What catchy name should we give this system / product?

 - [ ] What browsers to support (Think we can drop IE10)
 - [ ] Separate css files for pub specific colors?
 - [ ] Should we create a 'common' css file wh/ will include all the pub colors + more features (e.g. for more highly designed pages)?